nexmo-community/messaging-aws-sqs-dynamodb-php/README.md

 > Note: Above shows the use of function name `hello` as created in the default `serverless.yml` in this example.

-You can look at [this repo](https://github.com/nexmo-community/sms-aws-sqs-python-sender) for a possible way to generate `SQS` messages from `Vonage SMS`.
+For testing, you can add messages to SQS through the AWS Console website, or you can look at [this repo](https://github.com/nexmo-community/sms-aws-sqs-python-sender) for an example of how to add `SQS` messages through a typical `HTTP POST` request containing `JSON`.

 ### Automate